ai4iacts/hexagdly/README.md

 ![violating_symmetry](figures/violating_symmetry.png "Squeezing hexagonal data in a square grid and applying square convolution kernels disregards the symmetry of the hexagonal lattice.
 A valid hexagonal convolution can be performed by combining custom sub-kernels.")

 Due to the alternating shift between the columns of the squeezed array, the sub-kernels of a hexagonal convolution kernel have to shift accordingly, depending on whether the kernel is centered on an odd or an even column of the array.
-A full NN hexagonal convolution with conserved dimensions can be broken down into a total of three sub-convolutions that are performed by applying two different sub-kernels on three differently padded versions of the input.
+A full NN hexagonal convolution with conserved dimensions can be broken down into a total of three sub-convolutions that are performed by applying two different sub-kernels to three differently padded versions of the input.
 The resulting arrays are then merged and added to obtain the desired result.
 The individual steps of such a hexagonal NN convolution are depicted in the image below, where a toy input tensor is convolved with a hexagonal NN kernel (all weights set to 1, i.e. the convolution adds up all data points covered by the kernel):

 ![explicit_next_neighbour_conv](figures/explicit_next_neighbour_conv.png "Schematic description of the individual sub-onvolutions  and combination of the individual outputs to perform a full hexagonal NN convolution as provided by HexagDLy.")